-Color-changing contact lenses to help diabetics (w/ Video)May 23rd, 2012 in Diabetes /
+Color-changing contact lenses to help diabetics (w/ Video)May 23, 2012 in Medicine & Health / Diabetes

 For the millions of Americans with diabetes, the inconvenient and often painful method of testing blood sugar levels is a way of life.
 But research and innovative product design by scientists at The University of Akron may eliminate the need for needle pricks, blood draws, or other invasive devices.